 According to Scientific Reports, 64.9% of Persian cats studied recorded at least one disorder.
 As Persians are one of the most inbred breeds, this high statistic begs the question: ‘is it safe for cats from the same litter to mate?’

 There’s the morality of the practice to consider, too.
 Inbreeding isn’t socially acceptable to humans, so many critics have issues with manipulating nature to achieve the desired result.

 Inbred Cat Symptoms

-The limited gene-pool caused by continued inbreeding means that harmful genes become widespread, causing the breed to become sickly and weak.
+The limited gene pool caused by continued inbreeding means that harmful genes become widespread, causing the breed to become sickly and weak.

 Maintaining Breed Purity

-By mating cats that have a less direct bloodline – for example, cousins or half-siblings – will help preserve the breed’s vigour while reducing the rate of genetic decline.
-The benefit for the breeder is that they can predict the litter’s characteristics and appearance before the kittens are even born.
+By mating cats with a less direct bloodline, such as cousins or half-siblings, they’ll preserve the breed’s vigor while reducing the rate of genetic decline.
+The benefit to the breeder is that they can predict the litter’s characteristics and appearance before the kittens are born.